[3.8] A LL HoA/Spiders Guardian - 55K armour, 1000 ES on block, millions of Shaper DPS [UE down]

 * Reduced Herald of Agony mana reservation

-If you manage to get a helmet with this enchant, it allows you to add War Banner and Clarity, as well as drop one reduced mana reserved node in the skill tree.
-You will, however, need to have a level 19 blood magic (instead of 17).
+If you manage to get a helmet with this enchant, it allows you to add War Banner or a sixth link for your HoA.

 * Reduced Discipline mana reservation

 Having this enchant allows you to run War Banner on top of everything else, but you have to link a lvl 3 enlighten to Precision, Discipline, and War Banner.

 This enchant might help you apply poison a bit quicker, but that's about it.

 Your Herald of Agony setup should be the following: